 Our deacons care for members and attenders of La Canada Presbyterian Church in a variety of ways.
 The deacons come alongside families during times of illness, hospitalization, death as well as celebrate births and baptisms.
 They provide emergency food assistance for those in the congregation who are having difficulty providing or cooking food for themselves or their family.
 They also offer emergency transportation assistance for those who cannot drive or have temporarily lost the resources to drive.

-Join Lay Counselors and experienced Divorce Recovery Group leaders, Rusty Peck & Anne Peck, for this 13-week seminar for people who are separated or divorced.
+Join Lay Counselors and experienced Divorce Recovery Group leaders, Rusty Peck & Anne Peck, for this 13-week seminar, beginning January 17, in the LCPC Library, for people who are separated or divorced.
 Join at any time during the 13 weeks.
-Wednesdays, 7:30-9:30 PM, LCPC Library

 Contact Rusty Peck email@example.com for more information.

-Rev. Dr. Peter Hintzoglou, Parish Associate, and Rev. Susan Hermann, a Hospice Chaplain, guide a support group open to anyone who has experienced the loss of a loved one to come and join others who are experiencing the journey of loss and grief.
+Rev. Dr. Peter Hintzoglou, Parish Associate, guides a support group open to anyone who has experienced the loss of a loved one to come and join others who are experiencing the journey of loss and grief.
 They explore depression, loneliness, anger, and everything else one feels at a time of loss and grief.

 The five-week series is open to all in the community, even if you have a different faith tradition or no faith tradition.
 The meetings are held on consecutive Sundays at no cost, with each session lasting about an hour and 15 minutes.
 While it’s suggested that attendees come for all five meetings, it is permissible to drop in for any of them.